-This section contains the following in reverse chronological order with the most recent date listed first:
+This section contains the following in reverse chronological order with the most recent date listed first: The list below is intentionally comprehensive and inclusive of all disciplines.
+Candidates are not expected to have an entry for every category.
+Service to the University

-- Service to the University - 1.
-Record of administrative assignments at the department, division, school, campus, college, and University levels - 2.
+- Record of administrative assignments at department, division, school, campus, college, and University levels - 2.
 Record of committee work at the department, division, school, campus, college, and University levels - 3.
 Participation in campus and/or University-wide governance bodies and related activities - 4.
-Record of administrative support work (college representative, faculty mentoring, assessment activities, etc.) - 5.
-Record of contributions to the University's programs to enhance equal opportunity and cultural diversity - 5.
-Assistance to student organizations - 6.
+Record of academic leadership and support work (college representative, faculty mentoring, assessment activities, etc.) - 5.
+Record of contributions to the University's programs to enhance diversity, equity, inclusion, and belonging - 6.
+Assistance to student organizations - 7.
 Participation in recruitment and retention activities - 8.
 Participation in development/fundraising activities - 9.
 Other - Service to society as a representative of the University (limit the list to those activities that use the candidate's professional expertise) - 1.
 Participation in community affairs - 2.
-Service to governmental agencies at the international, Federal, state, or local levels - 3.
+Service to governmental agencies at the international, federal, state, or local levels - 3.
 Service to business and industry - 4.
 Service to public and private organizations - 5.
 Service to citizen/client groups - 6.
 Testifying as an expert witness - 7.
-Other (e.g., participation in task forces, authorities, meetings, etc. of public, nonprofit, or private organizations) - Service to the disciplines and to the profession - 1.
+Service to enhance diversity, equity, inclusion, and belonging - 8.
+Other (e.g., participation in task forces, authorities, meetings, etc. of public nonprofit, or private organizations. - Service to the disciplines and to the profession - 1.
 Organizing conferences, service on conference committees - 2.
 Active participation in professional and learned societies (e.g., offices held, committee work, and other responsibilities) - 3.
-Other - List of honors or awards for leadership and/or service to the University, community, or the profession.
+Service to enhance diversity, equity, inclusion, and belonging - 4.
+Other - List of honors or awards for leadership and/or service to the University, community, or the profession (07-01-2023)